 Other than the hassle to flash the BIOS with another CPU and the awkward installation of the cables and antennas to the WiFi card, this is a great motherboard and the cheapest for ITX builds.

 I found this to be the cheapest 8GB 2133MHz RAM stick I could find.
 16GB is currently overkill for 1080p gaming and basic Windows multitasking.
-I rarely go over 70% of Memory usage.
+I've never gone over 70% memory usage and it usually hovers around 40-50% with several applications running.

 I've used only SSDs on my computers for the last 5 years and I simply cannot go back to legacy HDDs.
 This was the cheapest SSD I found at the time.
 Although 240GB might not seem like much, the speed trade off is worth it for me.
 Windows boots in a few seconds and any application loads instantly.